indrasenareddy91/task-joshtalks/README.md

+install all packages using npm i npm run dev to start locally
 Completed task
 - We don't need getServerSideProps in Next.js 14 because of the introduction of Server Components
 - deployed on vercel